Irrational-Encoding-Wizardry/guide.encode.moe/encoding/resampling.md

 by pushing extreme values of both dark and bright towards the middle.

-Quoting Nicholas Robidoux from ImageMagick:
+Quoting Nicholas Robidoux from ImageMagick[^2]:

-“You may decrease halos and increase perceptual sharpness by increasing the sigmoidal contrast (up to 11.5, say).
-Higher contrasts are especially recommended with greyscale images (even "false RGB greyscale" that have three proportional color channels).
-The downside of sigmoidization is that it sometimes produces "color bleed" artefacts that look a bit like cheap flexographic ("gummidruck") printing or chromatic aberration.
-In addition, sigmoidization's "fattening" of extreme light and dark values may not work for your image content.
-If such artefacts are obvious, push the contrast value down from 7.5 (to 5, for example, or even lower).
-Setting the contrast to 0 is equivalent to enlarging through linear RGB.“
+> You may decrease halos and increase perceptual sharpness by increasing the sigmoidal contrast (up to 11.5, say).
+> Higher contrasts are especially recommended with greyscale images (even "false RGB greyscale" that have three proportional color channels).
+> The downside of sigmoidization is that it sometimes produces "color bleed" artefacts that look a bit like cheap flexographic ("gummidruck") printing or chromatic aberration.
+> In addition, sigmoidization's "fattening" of extreme light and dark values may not work for your image content.
+> If such artefacts are obvious, push the contrast value down from 7.5 (to 5, for example, or even lower).
+> Setting the contrast to 0 is equivalent to enlarging through linear RGB.

 Example code for VS: